kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## The Core Definition

-A Large Language Model (LLM) is an AI system trained on massive amounts of text to predict the next word in a sequence.
+A Large Language Model (LLM) is an AI system trained on massive amounts of text to predict the next word in a sequence
 From that simple prediction task, it learns structure, meaning, and reasoning

 > Clear definitions establish shared understanding of concepts.
 Precise terminology prevents talking past each other when discussing AI applications and implications.